limhawjia/home-manager/README.md

 1. A system reboot might be required for the new default shell to take effect
 2. Run `vi +PackerSync` to install neovim plugins

+## Others

+Configuration files for other programs can be found at `others/`.